muratk3n/thirdwave/en/README.md

 ---

-Beckley, Unrivaled: "China has large reserves of oil and natural gas encased in shale basins, but China has not been able to tap them and, according to some analyses, may never do so.
+Beckley, *Unrivaled*: "China has large reserves of oil and natural gas encased in shale basins, but China has not been able to tap them and, according to some analyses, may never do so.
 One reason is that China’s shale deposits were left behind by prehistoric lakes and,